 By: J. Peperone

 I don’t like interviews.
-Thats the conclusion I came to after going on many job interviews and, embarrassed to admit, not doing as good as I could have if I prepared.
-With time (and much reflexion), I started to analyze and research what I could have done better.
+That’s the conclusion I came to after going on many job interviews and, I am embarrassed to admit, not doing as good as I could have if I prepared.
+However, with time (and much reflexion) I started to analyze and research what I could do to improve.
 Because of competitiveness within the nursing job market, it’s now more crucial to have knowledge about the interviewing process and develop self-awareness that will help analyze your interests, abilities, talents, and unique skills that only you poses.
-The job interview is where you must set yourself apart from other nurses by hi lighting your unique skills and talents to sell yourself.
+The job interview is where you must set yourself apart from other nurses by hi-lighting your unique skills and talents to sell yourself.
 Every effort should be made to display your gifts, training and experiences that will be an advantage to the company.
 Here are the ten interviewing rules to get the job that I came up with to help you prepare for your next job interview.

 Research the Company

 First- and most important, do research on the company you are interviewing for.
 Be familiar with their mission statement and knowledgeable about the history of the company.
 Be able to explain the company’s values and purpose in a straightforward, simple manner and be sure to let the interviewer know you understand the company’s purpose, goals, and mission.

 Mention the soft skills you possess during the interview

 Communication, collaboration, adaptability, and problem-solving strategies are all soft skills.
 These soft skills can be developed and learned through mentors, courses, training programs, and books.
 Soft skills are valuable to employers because it communicates that you are a team player and can communicate and work well with others.
 If given a case scenario during the interview, mention your strong soft skills and how you used it in a situation.